fat-panda-club/stake-node/README.md

 ## Set up stake node

-Set up your blockchain node on the same or an alternate VPS This wallet should only be used for panda-bot staking (explorers are fine, as there are no existing blockchain transactions) Keep this node updated and DO NOT make transactions manually
+Set up your blockchain node for staking, THIS CAN NOT BE THE TIP NODE!
+This wallet should only be used for panda-bot staking (explorers are fine, as there are no existing blockchain transactions) Keep this node updated and DO NOT make transactions manually